Privacy Policy

 In-app purchases require either the user's Apple ID password or a parent's approval through Apple's Family Sharing and Ask to Buy features.
 Parents are encouraged to use Apple's parental control and Screen Time settings to manage in-app purchases on a child's device.

-If you believe that a child has somehow provided personal data to us, please contact halorasupport@gmail.com and we will take reasonable steps to delete it.
+If you believe that a child has provided personal data to us, please contact halorasupport@gmail.com and we will take reasonable steps to delete it.

 7. Your Rights